2017 Portuguese local elections

-The Portuguese local elections of 2017 were held on October 1, 2017.
-The elections consisted of three separate elections in the 308 Portuguese municipalities, the election for the Municipal Chambers, whose winner was elected mayor, another election for the Municipal Assembly, as well an election for the lower-level Parish Assembly, whose winner was elected parish president.
+Local elections were held in Portugal on 1 October 2017.
+The elections consisted of three separate elections in the 308 Portuguese municipalities, the election for the Municipal Chambers, another election for the Municipal Assembly, as well an election for the lower-level Parish Assembly, whose winner is elected parish president.
 This last election was held in the more than 3,000 parishes around the country.
+In the 2017 election, 13.3 percent of incumbent mayors, 41 to be precise, were barred from running for another term.

 The Socialist Party (PS) was the big winner of the elections consolidating their position as the largest local party in Portugal.
-The PS won 160 mayors, 10 more than in 2013, and more than 38% of the votes.
+The PS won 160 mayors, 10 more than in 2013, and more than 38 percent of the votes.
 The Socialists maintained control in cities like Lisbon, although here they lost their majority, Funchal and Coimbra, at the same time they gained some strong PSD bastions like Chaves or Mirandela.
 Nonetheless, the PS lost one of their bastions, Vila do Conde, to an independent.
 The strong nationwide results for the PS helped to legitimize António Costa's position as Prime Minister after his loss in the 2015 general elections.
 It was also the first time since 1985, that the party in government clearly won a nationwide local election.

 The Social Democrats (PSD), aside from CDU, were one of the big losers of the elections.
 They lost 8 cities in comparison to 2013, although, in term of votes won, they got basically the same number compared to 2013.
-The PSD achieved very bad results in Lisbon and Porto, polling third and below 15% of the votes.
+The PSD achieved very bad results in Lisbon and Porto, polling third and below 15 percent of the votes.
 The worse than expected results led Pedro Passos Coelho to question, on election night, if he had the political ground to continue as leader of the party.
 Two days later, on October 3, Passos Coelho announced he would not stand for another term as PSD leader.